parthdomadia/VideoEditor/README.md

 Pointers:
 - takes video input
 - splits into frames
-- does frame level computation and give pixel diff
+- does frame level computation and gives pixel diff of each R, G and B channels
 - chooses which frames to be selected based on user input for `threshold`
 - joins the selected frames to make a video
 - no sound, add external sound source later